What are organizations?

 Read/Write: Once assigned to a project, Read/Write members can create user scenarios, data stores and tests, and can run tests.
 They can also access Load Impact server agent tokens and New Relic API keys.
 They can not manage billing, create projects, assign themselves or other members to projects, add/remove members from the organization, or access Load Impact API tokens.
 Read/Write members must be added to specific projects by either organization Owners or Admins.

-Although each of a user's organizations can have its own premium subscription, the free subscription tier is only applied to the first organization.
+Each specific organizations can have its own premium subscription, the free subscription tier is only applied to the first organization.

 If you have any questions about organizations or would like to have more than two organizations, please reach out to support.